-Senior Lecturer, Faculty of Science
+Senior Assistant Professor, Faculty of Science

 Dr. Mohamed R. Shalaby is a professor of petroleum Geology at Tanta University, Egypt since 2007.
 He got his Ph.
 D degree in petroleum geology in 1996.
 His main interests are petroleum system and organic geochemistry, well logging and formation evaluation, reservoir quality evolution.

 Dr. Shalaby has more than 20 years academic experience, in teaching to undergraduate and post graduate students.
 He has quiet good number of ISI international publications and conference presentations in his field of research (more than 60+).
 He also supervised quiet good number of post graduate students for Master and PhD degrees.

 From 2007 to 2011, Dr. Shalaby has been appointed in several positions in the University of Malaya (UM) as visiting associate professor, Petronas University of Technology (UTP) as associate professor before he return back to UM in 2009 as senior research fellow.
 Recently, since 2011, he moved to the Geoscience Department, University of Brunei Darussalam (UBD).